vsillan/game-server-programming-course/assignments/assignment_3.md

 ## 5. Test

-Use `PostMan` to test that the requests to all endpoints are processed succesfully.
+Use `PostMan` to test that the requests to all routes are processed succesfully.